cabol/nebulex/README.md

 end
 ```

 Then run `mix deps.get` in your shell to fetch the dependencies.
+If you want to
+use another cache adapter, just choose the proper dependency from the table
+above.

 Finally, in the cache definition, you will need to specify the `adapter`
 respective to the chosen dependency.
 For the local built-in cache it is: